theamachine/Reinforcement-learning-using-taxi-v3-/READ.md

-# DTI5125: Data Science Applications
-# Assignment 3: Reinforcement Learning
+# Reinforcement learning using taxi v3